What are Individual and Joint Leases?

 The key to understanding the implications of an individual lease is understanding the implications of liability in this context.
 Yes, an individual lease largely refers to the way in which rental payments are split among tenants.
 However, it also refers to damages, behavior, eviction, and many other important aspects of renting.
 In a pure individual lease, each resident is solely responsible for his or her own actions.
 In other words, if Tenant A breaks a television in the shared living room, Tenant A must pay for it.
 Unfortunately, it is not always clear how damages occur in common areas.
 This is mainly because the guilty party may be unwilling to confess to any wrongdoing.
 To avoid confusion and mitigate the dangers of an individual lease, you may choose to add clauses that make damages to common areas the responsibility of all tenants.
 Many landlords go this route.

 No specific laws state who needs to pay utilities or how utilities should be split between tenants.
 It is up to you as the landlord to set crystal clear expectations with your tenants before signing a lease.
 Communicating these expectations verbally is one approach.
-But, adding a clause to the rental agreement provides the most protection and consistency.
+However, adding a clause to the rental agreement provides the most protection and consistency.

 Similarly, the landlord determines general maintenance procedures.
 You can implement costs for lawn care or pest control, for instance, on an as-needed basis.
 Otherwise, you can include these fees in the total rental amount.
 Either way, you need to ensure that you make the decision transparent and that you document it in a lease clause to address any uncertainty.
 As far as eviction is concerned, you can only evict the tenant who defaults.
 If two people are living together on individual leases and you evict one of them, the eviction does not affect the other tenant.